thesse1/webmethods-api-gateway-staging/README.md

   - The developer will now have to create a new API project folder under /apis with a new export_payload.json file including the ID of the new API.
 The API ID can be extracted from the URL of the API details page in the API Gateway UI.
 The developer will also have to create an empty assets folder in the API project root folder which will later hold the asset definitions exported from the local development environment or the central CONFIG environment.

   - Now the new API has to be committed to the VCS system such that it propagates to the next stage.
-The developer uses the /bin/gateway_import_export_utils.bat Windows batch script to prepare this, export the configured API Gateway artifacts for the API project from the the local development environment or the central CONFIG environment and store the asset definitions to the local repository /apis folder.
+The developer uses the /bin/gateway_import_export_utils.bat Windows batch script to prepare this, export the configured API Gateway artifacts for the API project from the local development environment or the central CONFIG environment and store the asset definitions to the local repository /apis folder.
 This can be done by executing the following command.

   ```sh
 bin>gateway_import_export_utils.bat --exportapi --api_name new_api --apigateway_url https://apigw-config.acme.com --apigateway_username hesseth --apigateway_password ***